Online GCSE Photography Course – Support and Revision

 6. Can I use this course for the skills section of my Duke of Edinburgh Award?

-Our online photography course for teens is only 8 weeks long and doesn’t meet the guidelines for your DofE skills section.
-However, we do run 12 week DofE photography skills courses online which meets all of the requirements.
+Our online photography course for GCSE is 12 weeks long and does meet the guidelines for your DofE skills section.
+However, we do run a less academic and shorter 12 week DofE photography skills courses online which meets all of the requirements.
 Click here to find out more

 7. How does the teens intermediate online photography course differ from the beginners?